 Brooke Sheldon is an innovative change manager, author, speaker, social entrepreneur, researcher, and a psychotherapist.

-Sheldon provides a positive and solutions-based approach to addressing thorny business issues while continuing to make smart investments.
+Sheldon provides positive and solutions-based approaches to addressing thorny business issues while continuing to make smart investments.

-With her creativity, diverse background, extensive history in change management and professional training in trauma adaptation, Sheldon brings unique qualifications to the job of tackling the unique problems and needs of your organization.
+With her creativity, diverse background, extensive history in change management and professional training in trauma adaptation, Sheldon brings singular qualifications to the job of tackling the unique problems and needs of your organization.

 Brooke Sheldon has her MS in the field of Psychology and taught at the college level for a decade.
 She is an entrepreneur who has owned and operated businesses in the areas of Psychology, Real Estate, Publishing, and Online Retail.
 She also hosted a long-running daily radio show focusing on news and current events.

 Valli Keller is certified in ISO process facilitation and auditing as well as supply chain management.
 She spent over 20 years as Global Logistics Director for one of the largest commercial laboratories in the US and was on the executive team that achieved ISO certification for the company.

 Keller is a highly collaborative and creative problem solver who believes that customers must always be kept front and center in any business planning process.
 She has worked with national corporations and small companies alike helping them bring customer-centered process management ideals to the executive boardroom and front-line.

 Valli Keller is also a certified Myers Briggs Type Indicator instructor, certified grant writer, certified supply chain manager, web developer, publisher and outdoor enthusiast.